 Reading Roundup: Edible Entrails & Self-Fermenting Wine

-The idea of a Resonance Calendar seems to have come from the community surrounding the notetaking app Notion, but I’ve adapted it for how I use obsidian.md and I’ve found it really useful as a practice.
+The idea of a Resonance Calendar seems to have come from the community surrounding the notetaking app Notion, but I’ve adapted it for how I use Obsidian and I’ve found it really useful as a practice.
 The idea is to keep track of and reflect on the various things that you read, watch and listen to.
 Each month, as a part of my spaced repetition learning practice, I go back over what I read and review the summaries I wrote about why I bothered.

 I asked my local library whether they had any of the books on my wishlist available via Interlibrary Loan and I didn’t realize that they would send me all of the books, so I spent most of the month frantically reading a bunch of academic textbooks before I had to return them, including:

 - The Civilizations of Africa: A History to 1800 by Christopher Ehret.
 It covers the importance of the Commercial Revolution, the impacts of cattle-keeping, the emergence of nomadic pastoralism in the Sahara (thanks to Arabian camels!), the development of manufacturing centers, and early diplomacy (among other things).